openhab/openhab-addons/bundles/org.openhab.binding.knx/README.md

 Under normal real-world circumstances, either all devices on a bus are reachable, or the entire bus is down.
 If line couplers are installed, physical device addressing might be filtered; in this case please do not specify the addresses for devices on this line.
 When _fetch_ is set to true, the binding will read-out the memory of the KNX actuator in order to detect configuration data and so forth.
-This is however an experimental feature, very prone to the actual on the KNX bus.
+This is just for information and has no effect on the functionality of the binding.
+It can safely be turned off to save bandwith on the bus or avoid problems with older devices.

 | Name         | Required | Description                                                                                                              | Default value                                                               |
 |--------------|----------|--------------------------------------------------------------------------------------------------------------------------|-----------------------------------------------------------------------------|